 A 15kW unit is roughly the right size for this house.

 Using an online calculator to figure out your air conditioning needs

-If you use an online calculator, it will give you a more accurate estimate than the above method, but you will also have to take more factors into consideration.
-Fairair (www.fairair.com.au) have a good calculator that will help you to figure out the amount of kilowatts you will need.
+Using an online calculator will give you a more accurate estimate than the above method, but you will also have to consider more factors.
+Fairair (www.fairair.com.au) has a good calculator that will help you figure out the number of kilowatts you will need.

 Using a professional to figure out your air conditioning needs

 The most accurate way to find out the air conditioning capacity that you will need for your home is by getting a professional to come in and calculate it.
 They have years of experience, which they can use to get the most accurate estimate of your air conditioning needs.
-They will take each factor into consideration and help to make sure that you have the perfect sized air conditioner for your home.
+They will consider each factor and help ensure that you have the perfect sized air conditioner for your home.

 The ActronAir Difference

 Only ActronAir systems are uniquely designed for Australian conditions, so only Actron air conditioners provide you with performance tailor made for here:

 - Tru-Blue technology means they’re guaranteed to work in hotter temperatures, provide more powerful cooling in extreme heat, are specifically designed to suit Australian homes, and are built to last in tough Aussie conditions

 - Tru-Zone technology means they provide Australia’s best zoning, with more choice, more inclusions, and smarter performance